Title

 The Financial Products and Services Consumer Protection Act in the Philippines aims to safeguard the rights and interests of consumers by ensuring transparency, fair treatment, and effective handling of disputes in the financial sector, while imposing penalties for prohibited practices and holding financial service providers accountable for the acts of their representatives.

-A financial consumer is defined as a person or entity, or their duly appointed representative, who is a purchaser, lessee, recipient, or prospective purchaser, lessee, or recipient of financial products or services, including those with current or prospective financial transactions with financial service providers.
+A financial consumer is a person or entity (or their duly appointed representative) who is a purchaser, lessee, recipient, or prospective purchaser/lessee/recipient of financial products or services; and any person who had or has current or prospective financial transactions with a financial service provider.

-Actions prescribe after five years from the consummation of the financial transaction or discovery of deceit or nondisclosure of material facts, but in any case prescribe after ten years from the commission of the violation.
-Insurance contracts have separate prescriptive periods under the Insurance Code.
+Actions/claims prescribe after five (5) years from the time the transaction was consummated, or five (5) years from discovery of deceit or nondisclosure of material facts.
+In any event, they prescribe after ten (10) years from the commission of the violation.
+For insurance contracts, the prescriptive period under the Insurance Code applies.

 Analyze Cases Smarter, Faster